microsoft/Kusto-Query-Language/doc/ipv6-is-in-range-function.md

 ---
 title: ipv6_is_in_range() - Azure Data Explorer
-description: This article describes ipv6_is_in_range() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/12/2021
+description: Learn how to use the ipv6_is_in_range() function to check if an IPv6 string address is in the Ipv6-prefix notation range. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # ipv6_is_in_range()

-Checks if an IPv6 string address is in IPv6-prefix notation range.
+Checks if an IPv6 string address is in the IPv6-prefix notation range.

 ```kusto
 ipv6_is_in_range("a5e:f127:8a9d:146d:e102:b5d3:c755:f6cd", "a5e:f127:8a9d:146d:e102:b5d3:c755:f6cd/112") == true